Neihtq/fasecure/README.md

 ## Acknowledgements
+* Special thanks to Omar Shouman for giving his best effort to support us during this course
+* Special thanks for IBM to provides us with the IBM POWER Architecture for training
 * [Face Recognition using Tensorflow](https://github.com/davidsandberg/facenet)
 * [Best-README-Template](https://github.com/othneildrew/Best-README-Template)
 * [Pretrained Weight for Face Recognition, also heavily inspired in terms of building the archecture](https://github.com/tbmoon/facenet)